zturtleman/angel-communication/README.md

 Angel> haha, motivation?
 ```

+## compiling

+Use [CMake](http://www.cmake.org) to generate build files.

+On GNU/Linux if you have cmake installed you can run `mkdir build && cd build && cmake .. && make`.

 ## goals

 The primary goal is to create interactive characters.
 For now it's limited to text communication but may expand to include visual repersentations in the future.